 See the largest company stocks NOT in the S&P 500, but in some cases, these are just different classes of stock, those typically being non-public Class A. For example, this list shows Berkshire Hathaway private class A as the largest entry Not in the S&P 500, however Berkshire Hathaway public class B was added to S&P 500 in 2010.

-Similarly weighted, there is also the Total Stock Market Index Fund (Vanguard VTSAX) with stock of 4000+ companies (blend of selected large-cap, mid-cap, and small-cap U.S. companies).
+Similarly weighted by capitalization, there is also the Total Stock Market Index Fund (Vanguard VTSAX) with stock of 3992 companies (blend of selected large-cap, mid-cap, and small-cap U.S. companies).
 To me, it seems mostly a conceptual idea, because in practice, it is weighted by capitalization like the S&P 500, which boils down to be that much of the S&P 500 are still at the top of it, with the smaller ones still weighted much less strongly, with much smaller contributions.
-So in effect, it still has similar performance as the S&P 500 (usually around a percent or so less than the S&P 500 index in individual years).
+So it still has similar performance as the S&P 500 (usually around ± a percent or so from the S&P 500 index in individual years).

 There also are various S&P Equally Weighted funds, either for all of the S&P 500 or just of specific industries or concerns, but equally weighted, for example ticker RSP.
 It seems to have a slight advantage in the current bad times, but my notion is that the largest leaders are ahead in good times.